-Since the 1950's street design has been focused primarily on the automobile.
+Since the 1950's street design has been focused on the automobile and completely turned its back on the pedestrian and multi-modal transit options.
 Even then there were pockets of designers that fought for the return to good community street design, over the last two decades a grassroots movement grew into the national movement, now supported and funded on a federal level.
 These efforts for rejuvenating local streetscapes, or 'Complete Streets' or 'Great Streets', can be funded under some of the Federal Highway programs as well as, but more limited, transit programs.
 Attractive and pedestrian-scaled streetscapes draw users, help with perceptions of crime and can build pride in a community.

-The goal of "Complete or Great Streets" goes hand in hand with Transit Oriented Development.
+The goal of Complete or Great Streets goes hand in hand with Transit Oriented Development.
 Local examples In the St. Louis region are South Grand Avenue just south of Tower Grove Park, St. Louis City and Manchester Road, St. Louis County.
-More information on Great Streets can be found at www.ewgateway. org.
+More information on Great Streets can be found at www.ewgateway.org.